Cal-Fang/MedicalCreditCard/README.md

 The script scrapes data from the Wells Fargo website to obtain information about locations based on zip codes.
 It follows these main steps:

 1. Data Retrieval: Utilizes multithreading with ThreadPoolExecutor to concurrently retrieve data for multiple locations.
-2. Location Data: Reads zip codes data from a CSV file containing zip codes.
+2. Location Data: Reads zip code data from a CSV file containing zip codes.
-3. Data Processing: For each zip code, it sends HTTP requests to the Wells Fargo website, retrieves HTML responses, and extracts relevant information such as location name, address, phone number, and specialties of the location from the HTML response.
-Because the ranking algorithm takes into consideration the relevance and popularity, the retrived results would include locations that have zip codes different from the sent one. **The script would only save the ones with matched zip codes and continue loading "next page" until five locations in a row have mismatched zip codes.
+3. Data Processing: For each zip code, it sends HTTP requests to the Wells Fargo website, retrieves responses, and extracts relevant information such as location name, address, phone number, and specialties of the location from the response.
+Because the ranking algorithm takes into consideration relevance and popularity, the retrieved results would include locations that have zip codes different from the sent ones. **The script would only save the ones with matched zip codes and continue loading "next page" until five locations in a row have mismatched zip codes.
 It at maximum would load 70 pages.**
 4. Error Handling: Implements error handling for HTTP requests to handle potential exceptions.
 5. Data Storage: Writes the retrieved data to a CSV file.
 6. Logging: Logs the total number of requests made.